Tanglin Trust School

 It is with sadness that Book Reach said goodbye to Tanglin’s CEO, Peter Derby Crook.
 Peter has been a staunch supporter of our work in Nepal.
 Being from a third generation Tanglin family myself, I will miss him and my annual dose of advice and encouragement.

 Angela Wheaton (Charities executive of Tanglin Trust) has arranged for a small group of senior students to go to Hetauda for a short visit in 2019.
 They will work in two of the schools that have received books from Book Reach.

 St Joseph’s International School

 The United World College of South-East Asia (East Campus) Barbara Reid introduced Doreen and Book Reach to the International School Library Network.
-This organization agreed to support us with freight charges in 2015 and now again in 2017.
+This organization agreed to support us with freight charges in 2015 and in 2017.
 In 2016 they provided the Singapore donor schools with strong boxes for packing the books.
 I am very grateful to the ISLN for their support in these practical ways and especially to Barbara for this introduction and her continued help.

 Chatsworth International School In 2016, Elaine Fong, Head of Library, kindly donated 8 boxes of discarded Infant and Junior library books.

 Kate Brundage of The Singapore American School has supported Book Reach in 2016/17.
 This school has many other beneficiary programmes but Kate still takes the time to understand the needs of our Nepali students and to put aside the books for us.

 The Canadian School